Jason Brennan, Natalia Molina, and Jan Ting

 Professor of Strategy, Economics, Ethics, and Public Policy at Georgetown University

 Jason Brennan is the Robert J. and Elizabeth Flanagan Family Professor of Strategy, Economics, Ethics, and Public Policy at the McDonough School of Business at Georgetown University.
-Starting in Spring 2018, concurrent with his position at Georgetown, he is Research Professor at the University of Arizona’s Freedom Center and Department of Political Economy and Moral Science.
+Concurrent with his position at Georgetown, he is Research Professor at the University of Arizona’s Freedom Center and Department of Political Economy and Moral Science.
 He received his Ph.D. in 2007 from the University of Arizona.

 He is the author of nine books, including When All Else Fails: The Ethics of Resistance to State Injustice (2018); In Defense of Openness: Why Global Freedom Is the Humane Solution to Global Poverty (2018), with Bas van der Vossen; Against Democracy (2016); and Libertarianism: What Everyone Needs to Know (2012).
 His books have been translated sixteen times, into Mandarin, Spanish, Japanese, Portuguese, Turkish, German, Italian, Polish, Greek, Mongolian, and Swedish.
 He has published papers in numerous journals of philosophy and ethics and contributed op-eds to the Washington Post, Newsweek, the New York Times, and other popular outlets.

 Professor of American Studies and Ethnicity at the University of Southern California